cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/getting-started.md

 1. Add your customer's hostname `app.customer.com` and set the relevant options.
 1. Click **Add Custom Hostname**.
 ![Add a custom hostname](..//static/ssl-for-saas-custom-hostname.png)
-1. You will be brought back to the previous screen, which will show “Pending” before it changes to “Active” after a while.
+1. You will be brought back to the previous screen, which will show “Pending” before it changes to “Active” within 5 minutes.
 If you see an error stating “custom hostname does not CNAME to this zone”, you need to [set the DNS record at the customer's domain](#setting-cname-at-customer-domain).

 Once domain validation has been completed, the certificates will be issued and distributed to Cloudflare’s edge.
 With a CNAME in place, the entire process—from validation to issuance to edge deployment—completes in approximately 90 seconds.